Appearance

 dbr.collapse

-Sometimes, the number of columns in the report can make it too wide and difficult to read.
-With collapse functionality, you can hide some of the columns from the initial display but still allow the user to show them by clicking the row.
+Sometimes, the number of columns in a report can make it too wide and difficult to read.
+With collapse functionality, you can hide some columns from the initial display but still allow users to show them by clicking the row.

-By adding the CSS class collapse_open to a row, the row will be opened by default.
-You can also use a template with collapsible rows via the command dbr.collapse.template.
+Adding the CSS class collapse_open to a row will open the row by default.
+Alternatively, you can use a template with collapsible rows using the command dbr.collapse.template.

 select 'dbr.collapse', 'ID', 'Year', 'Date', 'Image';